Jurassic Park III: Critical response

 On Rotten Tomatoes, the film holds an approval rating of 49% based on 222 reviews, with an average rating of 5.30/10.
 The site's critics consensus reads: "Jurassic Park III is darker and faster than its predecessors, but that doesn't quite compensate for the franchise's continuing creative decline."
 On Metacritic, the film has a weighted average score of 42 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
 On Metacritic, it was the lowest-rated film of the Jurassic Park franchise until the release of Jurassic World Dominion in 2022 and remains the lowest rated film in the original Jurassic Park trilogy.
 The film's distributor Universal did not allow reviews to be published until the film's release.

 Entertainment Weeklys Owen Gleiberman, who praised the previous Jurassic Park films, awarded the third film a C grade, writing "Jurassic Park III has no pretensions to be anything more than a goose-bumpy fantasy theme-park ride for kids, but it's such a routine ride.
 Spielberg's wizardry is gone, and his balletic light touch as well, and that gives too much of this 90-minute movie over to the duller-than-dull characters".
+Desson Thomson of The Washington Post said, "Sure, the dinosaurs look awesome -- but only in passing.
+For much of the time, they are shown in close-up shots, a sure sign of cost-cutting.
+And they come and go, like video game creations".
 Derek Elley of Variety called the film "an all-action, helter-skelter, don't-forget-to-buy-the-computer-game ride that makes the two previous installments look like models of classic filmmaking".
 Ben Varkontine of PopMatters called it "not as good a ride as the first, but a damn sight better than the second".
 Apollo Movie Guide panned the film as being "almost the same as the first movie" with "no need for new ideas or even a script".
 Empire gave the film 3 stars out of 5, calling it "short, scrappy and intermittently scary".